-The name ‘Caravanserai’ is inspired by the role the caravanserai played throughout history.
-The caravanserais were well known meeting places along trade routes from Asia, North Africa to Southeast Europe.
+The caravanserai’s role throughout history inspires the name ‘Caravanserai.’
+The caravanserais were well-known meeting places along trade routes from Asia and North Africa to Southeast Europe.
 These served as a melting pot for people from different cultures, motivations, and aspirations.

-So far the social impact organization has funded three cohorts of earl-stage social entrepreneurs.
-46 mission driven individuals, and 400+ technical assistance webinars.
+So far, the social impact organization has funded three cohorts of early-stage social entrepreneurs: forty-six mission-driven individuals and 400+ technical assistance webinars.

-Wells Fargo is actively providing grants to support small businesses, underserved communities, and non-profits.
-In Aug 2021, it provided $11M in grants to 19 non-profits.
+Wells Fargo provides grants to support small businesses, underserved communities, and nonprofits.
+In Aug 2021, it provided $11M in grants to 19 nonprofits.
 In another announcement, the company $2.4M for Montana small businesses.

 Other Grants in the Inland Empire Region

 I discussed in another article that California State University, San Bernardino, won a $3.8M grant from the National Science Foundation.
 Along with CALUSB, here’s a list of grants awarded to different entities, most notably UC Riverside.